whilemind/Jeejee/README.md

 # Jeejee
-It is a open source food delivery site.
+It is a open source food delivery system.